rpdelaney/l4d2-tourney-rules/rules.md

 ### 5.5 How to schedule a match

-A match schedule consists of three elements:
+A match schedule consists of two elements:

 - The date and time, _with the time zones_, when the match will begin.
 - The number of games that will be played in the match.